actblue/actblue_wordpress_plugin/actblue-contributions/readme.txt

 == Security ==

 WordPress’s [mission](https://wordpress.org/about/) to democratize publishing and embrace of [open source](https://opensource.org/osd-annotated) has led it to be adopted by individuals and organizations of all shapes and sizes.
-The downside of [this ubiquity](https://w3techs.com/technologies/details/cm-wordpress), when paired with the ease of its [famous five-minute install](https://wordpress.org/support/article/how-to-install-wordpress/), is that it’s a frequent target of hacks and malware.
+The downside of [this ubiquity](https://w3techs.com/technologies/details/cm-wordpress), when paired with the ease of its [famous five-minute install](https://wordpress.org/support/article/how-to-install-wordpress/), is that it’s a frequent target of attacks and malware.

+Additionally, use of the ActBlue Contributions plugin increases your responsibilities as a WordPress site operator/administrator.
+Your site will act as a conduit through which contributions flow.
+It is possible that a malicious WordPress plugin may hijack and redirect those contributions or contributor personal information to a malicious site other than ActBlue, so you must exercise increased care when configuring and operating your site.

-Here are a few tips to minimize the risks associated with building your site with the most popular CMS on the planet:
+Here are a few tips to minimize the risks associated with using the ActBlue Contributions plugin with WordPress:

 = Keep it secure =

 - If you’re not using a fully managed service like wordpress.com, make sure you’re using a trusted WordPress [hosting provider](https://wordpress.org/hosting/) with a proven track record of security.
-- Use [HTTPS](https://wordpress.org/support/article/https-for-wordpress/) URLs for all pages on your site, especially WordPress core files (starting with `wp-`). **ActBlue embeds won’t work on non-https URLs**.
+- Use [HTTPS](https://wordpress.org/support/article/https-for-wordpress/) URLs for your entire site, especially WordPress core files (starting with `wp-`). **ActBlue embeds won’t work on non-HTTPS URLs**.
+- Protect access to the WordPress Dashboard by using [strong passwords](https://krebsonsecurity.com/password-dos-and-donts/) and [Two-Factor Authentication](https://wordpress.org/plugins/two-factor/) (2FA)
+- Limit the number of admin users by [using user roles](https://www.wpbeginner.com/beginners-guide/wordpress-user-roles-and-permissions/)
+- [Limit login attempts](https://wordpress.org/plugins/limit-login-attempts-reloaded/) to prevent account credential brute force attacks
+- [Disable file editing](https://wordpress.org/support/article/hardening-wordpress/#disable-file-editing) from within the WordPress Dashboard
+- Keep a WordPress [activity log](https://wordpress.org/plugins/wp-security-audit-log/) and web request logs and review them regularly for unexpected events.
+These may be an indication that an admin is behaving maliciously, or that an attacker has gained access to an admin account.
-- Protect the WordPress Admin by using [strong passwords](https://krebsonsecurity.com/password-dos-and-donts/) and Two-Factor Authentication (2FA), limiting the number of admin users by [using user roles](https://www.wpbeginner.com/beginners-guide/wordpress-user-roles-and-permissions/), [limiting login attempts](https://wordpress.org/plugins/limit-login-attempts-reloaded/), [disabling file editing](https://wordpress.org/support/article/hardening-wordpress/#disable-file-editing), and keeping an [activity log](https://wordpress.org/plugins/wp-security-audit-log/).
-Also be cautious with emails requesting that you log into your WordPress account (i.e. [phishing attacks](https://securityintelligence.com/news/new-wordpress-phishing-campaigns-target-user-credentials/)).
+- Be wary of email messages requesting that you log into your WordPress account (i.e. [phishing attacks](https://securityintelligence.com/news/new-wordpress-phishing-campaigns-target-user-credentials/))
-- Protect against denial-of-service and other attacks by putting up a Web Application Firewall (WAF) like [Cloudflare](https://www.cloudflare.com/waf/).
+- Protect against denial-of-service and other attacks by putting up a Web Application Firewall (WAF) such as [Cloudflare](https://www.cloudflare.com/waf/) in front of your site.
 - Set up routine audits of your site codebase using a malware scanning plugin such as [WordFence](https://wordpress.org/plugins/wordfence/), [iThemes Security](https://wordpress.org/plugins/better-wp-security/), or [Sucuri Security](https://wordpress.org/plugins/sucuri-scanner/).
 - Continuously back up up your site through your hosting provider or a plugin like [VaultPress](https://wordpress.org/plugins/vaultpress/) or [UpdraftPlus](https://wordpress.org/plugins/updraftplus/).

-= Be careful when installing third party themes or plugins =
+= Be careful when installing third-party themes or plugins =

 - Only install plugins from trusted sources like the official WordPress.org plugin repository.
-ActBlue will never request that you update your plugin via a link in an email.
 - Do your due diligence — does it work with the latest version of WordPress?
 Has it been updated in the last two years?
 How many people are using it and are they happy with it?
 All of these questions are easily answered by reviewing the WP.org plugin listing and support forum.
 - Minimize the number of installed plugins on your site.